HISTORY OF THE AFRICAN CONFERENCE OF CATHOLIC CLERGY AND RELIGIOUS IN THE UNITED STATES (ACCCRUS)

 The Tenth Annual African Conference of Catholic Clergy and Religious in the United States ACCCRUS was convene in Atlanta, GA, August 6-9, 2009.
 The Convention theme is: "Leadership in the 21st Century: The Role of Priests and Religious".
 In the past conventions, ACCCRUS received the representatives of the following African Episcopal conferences: bishops from SECAM (Symposium of Episcopal Conferences of Africa and Madagascar); from AMECEA (Association of Member Episcopal Conferences in East Africa); from IMBISA (Inter-Regional Meeting of Bishops of Southern Africa); and from Association of Episcopal Conferences of West Africa (AECWA).
 Each conference enjoys a remarkable increase in the number of priests and religious attending these conferences.

 "Revisiting the African-American Catholic Experience." is the theme for ACCCRUS 2011 convention which was held in The Hotel Arizona in Tucson, 181 W Broadway Blvd; Tucson, AZ 85701, August 4-7, 2011.
 Over 100 priests and religious attended the convention with the objective to promote collaboration between Africans in the United States and African-Americans.
-Bishop Joseph Perry, Auxiliary Bishop of Chicago and Bishop Gerald F. Kicanas, Bishop of Tucson, Arizona were in attendance.
-Three speeches at the convention were given by Bishop Joseph Perry, Auxiliary Bishop of Chicago, Sr. Jamie T. Phelps, O.D., PhD, Director, Institute for black Catholic Studies, Xavire University of Louisiana and Dr. Cecilia Moore associate Professor of History, University of Dayton, Ohio.
+Most Reverend Joseph Perry, Auxiliary Bishop of Chicago and Most Reverend Gerald F. Kicanas, Bishop of Tucson, Arizona were in attendance.
+Three speeches at the convention were given by Most Reverend Joseph Perry, Auxiliary Bishop of Chicago, Sr. Jamie T. Phelps, O.D., PhD, Director, Institute for black Catholic Studies, Xavier University of Louisiana and Dr. Cecilia Moore associate Professor of History, University of Dayton, Ohio.

 The following Bishops and other dignitaries were present: